Thomascountz/Thomascountz.github.io_old/_posts/2017-06-27-iterating-through-an-api-wrapper.md

 <pre><h1>a822ae1 [WIP] To Be Continued</h1></pre>
 Thanks to only the first two chapters of [POODR](http://www.poodr.com/), I feel more confident beginning new projects.
 Like TDD did for me before, the practice of refactoring has freed me up from needed to feel like I need to have all the answers right now.
 This code may not be perfect, but it's steps closer to matching my current level of understanding object oriented design.
 <br><br>
 The next steps for my newly built `DarkSky` class is to write some more specs and to parse the data returned. `HTTParty` has a great `#parsed_response` method that will turn the body of JSON into a hash.
 This data structure will provide a ton of dependency issues for me to tackle next.
-I'm sure Sandy will be there to help!
+I'm sure Sandi will be there to help!